zowe/zowe-cli/README.md

     - Secure credential encryption is included in the core CLI.

   - V3 includes the preceding features.
-Additionally, deprecates support for Zowe V1 profiles.
+Additionally, removes support for Zowe V1 profiles.

     - To upgrade from an older Zowe release, see [Migrating from Zowe Vx to Zowe V3](https://docs.zowe.org/stable/whats-new/zowe-v3-migratio3).